jdmichaud/domos/rpi/README.md

 The card is mounted on /dev/sdd here.
 Identify all the partitions (they should be detail in the dmesg logs after the aforementioned log).

-Unmount al lthos partitions (we assume sdd as the device and partition number 1 & 2):
+Unmount all those partitions (we assume sdd as the device and partition number 1 & 2):
 ```
 sudo umount /dev/sdd1
 sudo umount /dev/sdd2